 The best part?
 They only charge a 2.5% transaction fee.

-Ultimately, because of the convenience and affordability, it was a no brainer for me to go with Plastiq.
+Ultimately, it was a no-brainer for me to go with Plastiq because of its convenience and affordability.
 I gave all three payout options to my sellers, and they all unanimously chose to have their money come in through a wire transfer.

-Now I will tell you, Plastiq is a little annoying to work with.
-They require significant proof that you’re not paying yourself or doing anything unethical.
+Now I will tell you, Plastiq is a little annoying.
+They require proof that you’re not paying yourself or doing anything unethical.

-Because a lot of the credit cards I got from Fund & Grow are in my wife’s name, the underwriting department at Plastiq literally made me take a picture of her, holding her driver’s license next to her face, in order to prove her identity.
+Because many of the credit cards I got from Fund & Grow are in my wife’s name, the underwriting department at Plastiq made me take a picture of her holding her driver’s license next to her face to prove her identity.

 For real estate transactions, they asked me to send them a copy of the purchase agreements and the deeds before they would release the funds.

-I don’t know if this was because I’m a new account or if it’s simply their standard practice, but when you have sellers expecting funds, having to wait for underwriting’s approval was a little nerve-racking!
+I don’t know if this was because I’m a new account or if it’s simply their standard practice, but when sellers expect funds, having to wait for underwriting’s approval was a little nerve-racking!

-Ultimately, all four of the properties I purchased had the wire arrive within 24 hours or less, even with all the underwriting requirements.
+Ultimately, all four properties I purchased had the wire arrive within 24 hours or less, even with all the underwriting requirements.

-I plan on using Plastiq a lot in the future – but if you decide to use them, just expect that they will ask you for thorough documentation before releasing funds.
+I plan on using Plastiq a lot, but if you decide to use them, expect they will ask you for thorough documentation before releasing funds.

 What They Don’t Tell You

-1. Any type of financing arrangement involves risk, and it's not right for everyone
+1. Any financing arrangement involves risk, and it's not right for everyone

 No matter how you slice it, debt is debt.